pranabsarma18/mlzoomcamp-capstone1/README.md

 ```
 * build the docker image:
 ```
-docker build -t tomato-model .
+docker build -t maize-model .
 ```
 * run the docker image with command:
 ```
-docker run -it --rm -p 8080:8080 tomato-model:latest
+docker run -it --rm -p 8080:8080 maize-model:latest
 ```
 * run the `test.py` script with the image url you want.
-*(check the local IP and paste it instead 'localhost' if you are on Windows)*
-* unzip dataset to subfolder `/tomatoes`, if you want to run `train.py` script, or use `!unzip tomatoes.zip` command in the Jupyter notebook
+The test file already contain an image url to test.